mh-cz/GameMaker-Foreach/README.md

 ### Changes
 [v3.0.1] Renamed `invar` to `into`
-It makes slightly more sense
+It makes slightly more sense because you're passing data `into` the declared variable

 [v3.0.0] A complete refractor
 + managed to speed it up by about 40%